 Chitina Ranger Station:

-Located at Chitina during the summer months, in a an historic 1910 log cabin.
-Closed Tuesdays and Wednesdays.
+Located at Chitina during the summer months, in a historic 1910 log cabin.
+It is open daily in the summer.

 McCarthy Road Information Station:

-At Mile 59 of the McCarthy Road, this is a self-service kiosk, with a phone that connects you to the Kennecott National Park Visitor Center during the workday.
+At Mile 59 of the McCarthy Road, this is a self-service kiosk.

 Kennecott Visitor Center:

-Once you arrive at the bridge to McCarthy, you cross it, and then call for van service at a phone available there.
-They'll take you 5 miles to Kennicott, for a very reasonable price.
-You can walk around Kennicott and view the old mills.
+Once you arrive at the bridge to McCarthy, you cross it, and then wait for a shuttle.
+They'll take you 5 miles to Kennecott, for a very reasonable price.
+You can walk around Kennecott and view the old mills.
 There's a visitor center there, on the main road to the mills, that is well-marked.
-Call 554-1105.
+Call (907) 205-7106.